Dobiasd/articles/functional_programming_in_cpp_with_the_functionalplus_library_today_hackerrank_challange_gemstones.md

 }
 ```

-This is code I personally would love to maintain compared to what an imperative version could look like.
 What do you think?
+Is this code you personally would like to maintain compared to what an imperative version could look like?
 I would be happy to read your comments in the [reddit discussion](https://www.reddit.com/r/programming/comments/543rav/functional_programming_in_c_with_the/).